swidler/roam-python/README.md

 	cpg_coords.P is a pickled object containing the coordinates of all CpGs in the genome.
 	Download the CpG coordinate file from http://carmelab.huji.ac.il/data.html and unzip into objects subdirectory of script directory.
+When using a custom CpG file, make sure that there is only one base per positon, i.e. only the coordinates from the positive strand should be included.
+	The negative strand will also be read, but the code assumes that only the positive strand will be included in the file.

 Running the scripts